ad1tyaaa/learningGit/notes.md

 git commit -m "made a commit"
 ```

 The `-m` flag adds a message to the commit.
-The message makes it easier to keep track of the hanges made in the commit.
+The message makes it easier to keep track of the changes made in the commit.

 git generates a **unique-id** that identifies every commit in the repo.

 Often times, staging the changes and then making a commit is seen as a tedious process.
-There is a shortcut to stage and commit the chenges to the branch in one command.
+But, there is a shortcut to stage and commit the changes to the branch all in one command.
 We use the `-a` or `-am` flag with `commit` command for this.

 ```bash
 git commit -am "made a commit"